Esthytech/LITA_PROJECT/README.md

 EI refers to a person’s ability to recognize, understand, and manage their emotions as well as their ability to understand others’ emotions.

 #### My data sources
-•	general mood
+- general mood
-•	self-expression
+- self-expression
-•	emotional understanding
+-	emotional understanding
-•	emotion management
+- emotion management

+##### Tools we have used
+- Ms Excel for data visualisation
+- Sql for query
+- Githun